mehulagg/gitlab_test/doc/administration/nfs.md

 ## Testing NFS

-Once you've setup NFS server and NFS client, you can verify NFS is configured as necessary by testing the following commands GitLab expects to work:
+Once you've set up the NFS server and client, you can verify NFS is configured correctly by testing the following commands:

 ```shell
 sudo mkdir /gitlab-nfs/test-dir